 Suppose an agent faces n decision problems in a row; the problems need not be identical.
 Let a strategy be a function that selects one option in each problem.
 Hold fixed some such strategy S. Let U_i be a random variable that maps each state in the i-th decision problem to the utility of following strategy S in that problem.
 Let T = \sum_i U_i.
 So T is a random variable for the total (actual) utility gained by following strategy S across all n problems.
 We want to compare T with the sum of the expected utilities of following S in all n problems.
 Notice that the expected utility of following S in problem i is simply the mean of U_i.
 So what we need to show is that

 (**) As n gets large, the sum T of n random variables U_i is likely to (quickly) approach the sum of the mean of these variables.

 We can't prove (**), because it is not generally true.
 But it is true in a wide range of cases.
-In particular, suppose the probabilities in the different decision problems are independent.
+In particular, suppose the states in the different decision problems are probabilistically independent.
 Then elementary probability theory already implies that the mean of T equals the sum of the mean of the U_i, and the variance of T equals the sum of the variances of the U_i, assuming these means and variances exist.
 If the U_i distributions satisfy certain further assumptions (such as Lindeberg's condition), then a generalised form of the Central Limit Theorem reveals that T will in fact approach a Gaussian distribution with that mean and variance.
 And the Berry-Esseen Theorem reveals that under certain assumptions, the approximation happens quickly.